bashirbobboi/Bisimulation/README.md

 **Tip:** All commands support `--help` for detailed usage and options.

+## Troubleshooting

+### Common Issues

+1. **NumPy compatibility errors:**
+   - This project requires NumPy 1.x for compatibility with pandas and other libraries
+   - If you encounter `AttributeError: 'np.unicode_' was removed`, make sure you're using the correct NumPy version by reinstalling requirements:
+     ```bash
+     pip install -r requirements.txt --force-reinstall
+     ```

+2. **Import errors:**
+   - Make sure your virtual environment is activated
+   - Ensure all dependencies are installed: `pip install -r requirements.txt`

+3. **Graphviz visualization issues:**
+   - Some CLI commands generate visualizations that require Graphviz
+   - Install Graphviz system package if needed (this is optional for core functionality)

+4. **Permission errors on Windows:**
+   - Run terminal as administrator when creating virtual environments
+   - Use `python -m venv venv` instead of `virtualenv` if available

 ## Testing and Coverage

 A comprehensive test suite is provided to ensure correctness, robustness, and reliability of the tool.